Masking Threshold (film): Cast

 All other cast members are but images on the protagonist's cellphone or on photographs and printouts.

+Production

+The film was shot in the fall of 2019 on a microbudget of 25,000 euros in Grenzfurthner’s apartment in Vienna.

 Release

 Masking Threshold premiered at Fantastic Fest 2021 in Austin, Texas.
 Programming director Annick Mahnert published her decision:Once in a while as a programmer, you come across a movie that is so special and different from anything you've seen that it sticks with you.
 Masking Threshold has been haunting me since I saw it, and for a long time I wondered if you, dear Fantastic Fest audience, were ready for it.
 But isn't it the role of a programmer to take chances and be bold?
 You may want to burn me at the stake for programming Masking Threshold, but I'll gladly hand you the gasoline and the matches to light the pyre.